jake-stewart/multicursor.nvim/readme.md

 --- @return self
 function Cursor:setVisual(visualStart, visualEnd)

---- Returns true if in visual or select mode.
+--- Returns true if cursor is in visual mode
 --- @return boolean
 function Cursor:inVisualMode()

+--- Returns true if cursor is in visual mode
+--- @return boolean
+function Cursor:inSelectMode()

+--- Returns true if cursor is in visual or select mode
+--- @return boolean
+function Cursor:hasSelection()
 ```

 ### CursorContext